JorgenBrattang/staying-healthy/README.md

 ### Strategy

-The Strategy for this site is to get people to understand the basic knowledge of anatomy and about the importance of stretching.
+The Strategy for this site is to get people the basic knowledge of anatomy and about the importance of stretching.

 The target groups are:
 - All Ages
 - Users who want to know how to feel better and staying healthy
-- Who want to know more about their bodies
+- Who want to get basic knowledge about core muscle groups (*anatomy*)

 ```
 <u>This text will be removed, its just a guideline!</u>